Our people

 Interest Groups

-The Interest Groups are the operational arm of the association and are responsible for - our work programmes; advocacy; developing and managing research projects; overseeing professional development and best practice guides; hosting workshop and conference, and ensuring that each topic area is achieving the opportunities out there.
-The current conveners are:
+The Interest Groups are the operational arm of the association and are responsible for: our work programmes; advocacy; developing and managing research projects; overseeing professional development and best practice guides; hosting workshops and conferences; and ensuring that each topic area is achieving available sector opportunities.
+The current conveners are as follows:

 Working groups